Jo-erl/BMIcalculator/README.md

 <b>Responsive Design:</b> The BMI Calculator is designed to be responsive, ensuring a consistent experience across various devices and screen sizes.

 <h1>Contributing</h1>
 Contributions to the BMI Calculator are more than welcome!
-If you encounter any issues, have suggestions for improvements, or would like to add new features, please feel free to submit a pull request.<br>
+If you encounter any issues, have suggestions for improvements, or would like to add new features, please feel free to submit a pull request.<br><br>

 <h1>License</h1>
 This project is licensed under the MIT License.<br><br>